Deltares/Wflow.jl/docs/src/vertical/hbv.md

     Q = Q_{LZ}+Q_i+Q_q
 ```

-The runoff behaviour in the runoff response routine is controlled by two threshold values
+The runoff behavior in the runoff response routine is controlled by two threshold values
 ``P_m`` and ``UZ1`` in combination with three reservoir parameters, ``K_{LZ}``, ``K_i`` and
 ``K_q``.